googlearchive/appr-wrapper/README.md

 Chrome for Android.
 See that it works on both platforms in a single code base.

 ## Build the code
-The repo comes with a built script (`./dist/appr.js`) but in case you want to build one yourself, follow this instruction:
+The repo comes with a build script (`./dist/appr.js`) but in case you want to build one yourself, follow this instruction:

 Clone the repo